Julio Alcorsé

-Julio César Alcorsé (born September 17, 1981 in Santa Fe, Argentina) is a professional footballer who plays as a striker.
+Julio César Alcorsé (born September 17, 1981, in Santa Fe, Argentina) is an Argentine former professional footballer who plays as a striker.

 Playing career

 He started his career when he was only 16 years old in Entella Chiavari Club (Italy).
 In the year 2000 he joined Boca Juniors, starting in the second team and after scoring 15 goals in only 12 games he joined the first team with Carlos Bianchi as coach.
-He played 3 games and then he joined a Swiss Club: F.C Luzern (2001-2002) scoring 6 goals in 14 games.
+He played 3 games and then he joined a Swiss Club: F.C Luzern (2001–2002) scoring 6 goals in 14 games.
 Almirante Brown (Arrecifes), Deportivo Moron, Union La Calera (Chile) and Sportivo Belgrano Cordoba in Argentina were the clubs where he played too.

 In 2007, he joined a Maltese club, Hibernians FC.
 He won the Maltese Super Cup, played the UEFA Cup Classification in Serbia and scored 2 goals in 10 games.